 2. Finding new internal link opportunities

 Managing internal linking can become more complicated as a website’s content increases.
-It can be challenging and time-consuming to find relevant old pages to link to from new content and vice versa.
+It can be challenging and time-consuming to find new internal linking opportunities that will keep the site well-connected.

 Linkstorm suggests relevant internal links to add between all your pages, helping to improve your website’s overall internal linking structure.
 By analyzing your website’s content, Linkstorm can suggest specific pages to link to, as well as anchor text recommendations.

-Content Similarities: In addition to searching for GSC terms in your content, Linkstorm also analyzes the content of your website to find similarities between your pages.
-The tool can then suggest linking opportunities between related pages that may not have been immediately obvious.
+Content Matching: In addition to searching for semantic similarity in your content, Linkstorm also analyzes the content of your website to find matching content.
+The tool can then suggest linking opportunities between web pages that contain seed keywords.

 3. Optimizing Your Internal Link Anchors